laszewsk/mlcommons/benchmarks/cloudmask/README.md

 In its present form, the CloudMask benchmark is set as a supervised learning problem, with cloud images are treated as inputs.
 However, like all science cases, the “true” ground truth (or labels), are never available for this case.
-Hence, the benchmark uses the Bayesian masks, supplied by the provider of the satellite images, as the ground truth.
-While this is arguable, we believe that in the absence of any ground truth this is a valid choice.
+Hence, the benchmark uses Bayesian masks, supplied by the provider of
+satellite images, as the ground truth.
+We believe that in the absence of any ground truth this is a valid choice.
 However, with Bayesian masks not always being accurate or not offering a gold-standard for masks, the resulting model is likely to suffer from learnability issues, which sets the perfect challenge for an ML-driven case.
 As a further development of the CloudMask benchmark we’d suggest to explore the possibility of using unsupervised segmentation techniques.